na-na-hi/renget/archive/MixtralForRetards.md

 **Use either its official formatting or Alpaca, have heard varying results.**
 (On ST these are under the big A on top.
 Change the Context Template to Mixtral or Alpaca.)

-(Under Instruct Mode Sequences for ST):

 Mixtral:
 Input Sequence:
-"[INST]"
+>"[INST]"
 Output Sequence:
-"[/INST]"
+>"[/INST]"
 Without the quotation marks.

 Alpaca:
 Input Sequence:
-"### Instruction: "
+>"### Instruction: "
 Output Sequence:
-"### Response: "
+>"### Response: "
 Without the quotation marks and make sure the spaces are respected.

-Also put "</s> " as the Separator in formatting.
-And "Examples:" as the Example Separator without the quotation marks if using ST, make sure the space after the newline is respected.
+Also put "</s> " as the Separator in formatting without the quotation marks if using ST, make sure the space after the newline is respected.

+Note: If using Alpaca changing the Output Sequence to "### Response (4 paragraphs, natural, creative, engaging): " seems to improve quality of creative based responses.

 ---